 - Get them to download a cheat sheet, workbook, or similar which also adds them to your email newsletter and/or autodrip campaign.
 An autodrip campaign can be a powerful tool to move people along in their journey, step by step.

 - Add retargeting pixels for Facebook, Google, or any other platform where your audience hangs out.
 This way you can show them ads for the next step of their journey.
 They may have temporarily stepped off the path, but you can get them back on the road.

 Create 1 – 3 paths that your ideal customer might take to find and choose you.
 Map out the questions they ask and the answers you would provide.
 Determine the different ways you could create this content: is it a blog, a webinar, a video, or something else?

 What are the other assets that you can use as hooks to stay in communication with your prospect?
 Is it an autodrip campaign?
 Retargeting on Facebook or LinkedIn?
 A downloadable checklist or cheatsheet?

 Finally, get your assets together and create the information booths and highway signage that will help your customers reach their final destination: hiring you.

 If you’re still feeling lost or overwhelmed, we can help.
 We’ve created content that converts for all types of businesses and entrepreneurs, and we’d love to help you create a better path to your business.
 Contact us today for a free consultation.

-Rich Brooks is founder and president of flyte new media, a digital agency in Portland, Maine, that’s been in business for over 22 years.
+Rich Brooks is founder and president of flyte new media, a digital agency in Portland, Maine, that’s been in business for 25 years.
 He is a nationally recognized speaker on entrepreneurship, digital marketing, and social media.